-We’re roughly a week away from finally getting the Shenmue 1 & 2 HD remaster that I’ve essentially been wishing for about the last 10 years.
+We’re roughly a week away from finally getting the Shenmue 1 & 2 HD remasters that I’ve essentially been wishing for over the past 10 years.
 I’m a huge fan of the series to the point that I got involved in the Kickstarter for the third game as soon as it was announced, a game I honestly never thought would ever happen despite desperately clinging on to the hope that I’d be proven wrong.

 Everyone has a gaming series or two that means a shitload to them, one of mine is the Shenmue series.
 The original game came out in 1999 and the sequel in 2001 at a point where I was working at Electronics Boutique (which later became Game) and it was a time where I met my two closest friends so there’s an element of being reminded of a simpler time in my life where I was 17 and all I really wanted in life was to play computer games with my mates all the time.